 Please note that we can only explore a limited number of possible integrations with your CRM or helpdesk.
 We can offer suggestions on naming conventions, such as creating tags.

-Let's take parts from the scenario defined in the previous article:
+Let's consider the scenario outlined in the previous article:

 - Add a tag (e.g.: inbound_call)

-- Add them to a group (e.g.: Inbound Group)
+- Associate them with a group (e.g.: Inbound Group)

-- In case you use multiple external systems, you could add the tag babelforce as well
+- Optionally, if you are using multiple external systems, consider adding the tag babelforce as well.

-- Remove the call_lost tag and add call_accepted (in case you use tags for your reporting)
+- Remove the call_lost tag and apply a call_accepted tag.

-In the next section, we want to analyze a more complex (and more realistic) scenario.
-This way you will gain more insights into what else is possible.
+In the next section, we will analyze a more complex and realistic scenario, providing you with further insights into what is achievable.